p-j/eapi/README.md

 ## What are EAPI packages?

-It's a collection of common building blocks you need to build a scalable and composable API at the Edge using [Cloudflare Workers](https://workers.cloudflare.com/) and TypeScript.
+It's a collection of common building blocks you can use to build scalable and composable API at the Edge using [Cloudflare Workers](https://workers.cloudflare.com/) and TypeScript.

 While EAPI packages are meant to work together with [`p-j/worker-eapi-template`](https://github.com/p-j/worker-eapi-template), you can also use them as standalone functions as [demonstrated below](https://github.com/p-j/eapi#standalone).